i-adopt/users_stories/.github/ISSUE_TEMPLATE/user-story-submission-template.md

 Specify what domain(s) need to be covered for that particular user story

 ## Addition Information
-You may add other information about your user story here, including more detailed descriptions of the problem(s).
+You may add other information about your user story here, including more detailed descriptions of the problem(s) or links to online documents.